Selling in the market of B2B SaaS is no easy feat. Improve your SaaS sales funnel metrics with the right set of tools, processes, and analytical...

 After you establish credibility by providing this type of content you can offer a free consultation (aka a value-added sales call) to help your prospect understand their needs.

 Here you have to offer something of substantial value.
 This should be worth doing since these prospects have made it deep into your funnel.
-Things like a free pilot, a custom-built demo or a free consult that includes a real deliverable often work well.
+Ideas:

 The key is to provide something of value that can stand on its own, without requiring customers to also take the next step and buy your product.